apache/spark/docs/sql-ref-syntax-ddl-alter-table.md

 `ALTER TABLE SET` command can also be used for changing the file location and file format for existing tables.

+If the table is cached, the `ALTER TABLE ..
+SET LOCATION` command clears cached data of the table and all its dependents that refer to it.
+The cache will be lazily filled when the next time the table or the dependents are accessed.

 ##### Syntax